Duclair scores in OT, Senators get past Predators 5-4 - WHIZ News

-Hogberg, an emergency recall for the Senators after Anders Nilsson became ill, stopped 33 shots.
+Hogberg made 33 saves to complement Anthony Duclair’s power-play overtime winner, and the Senators beat the Nashville Predators 5-4 on Thursday night.

-Colin White, Vladimir Namestnikov, Artem Anisimov and Brady Tkachuk also scored for the Senators, who recovered after blowing a 4-1 lead.
+The Senators jumped out to a 4-1 lead on goals by Colin White, Vladimir Namestnikov, Artem Anisimov and Brady Tkachuk before Nashville tied it with three goals in the third period.

-Craig Smith, Rocco Grimaldi, Ryan Johansen and Roman Josi scored for the Predators.
-Juuse Saros made 19 saves.
+Craig Smith, Rocco Grimaldi, Ryan Johansen and Roman Josi scored for the Predators, and Juuse Saros made 19 saves.

+“With two two-goal leads they were able to come back, but obviously we wanted to win that one for (Hogberg),” Jean-Gabriel Pageau said.
+“He’s been solid every time he’s come up here.
+He’s worked hard every time and finally he got his first win.”

+Hogberg was slated to be the backup, but was given the start after Anders Nilsson became ill during the day.
+The 25-year-old had a solid outing against Tampa Tuesday night when the Senators lost 4-3 in overtime.

 The Senators took a 4-1 lead in the opening minutes of the third on Tkachuk’s power-play goal, but Nashville cut the lead in half 18 seconds later as Grimaldi picked up his own rebound and squeezed it past Hogberg.